abrjak/JavaBasics/README.md

 ## Contents
 ### Installing Java

-Go to http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html (if the link is not working, simply search for 'Java jdk8 download' and click the link to the Oracle-Site.
+Go to http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html (if the link is not working, simply google for 'Java jdk8 download' and click the link to the Oracle-Site.
 Check the Radio Button 'Accept License Agreement' and Download the Java Version compatible with your OS.
 In the Installation-Interface you can keep all Standard Settings and Install Java at the Default Location.
 To check the Installation, open a Console (Win+CMD) and type 'java -version'